Creative Cloud products are permitted(*) in virtualized environments.

 Named user deployments do not use serial numbers for licensing: the end user simply “activates” the software by signing in.
 Named user deployment works on dedicated virtual desktops (also known as VMs) because this is similar to deploying on a local machine.
 All usage of the product must conform to End User License Agreement.

-Users can sign in with an Adobe ID, Enterprise ID, or Federated ID to activate the software.
+Users can sign in with to activate the software.
 For more information, see Named user deployments.

 End users can create a free Adobe ID, and sign in to activate an evaluation or trial version of the apps.
 The functionality of trial versions is not limited in any way, but the trial is time bound from the time the user signs in the first time.
 Ensure that users sign in and activate the product only when they're ready to test the workflows.

 Adobe does not speculate whether any particular virtualization product meets any specific need.
 The virtualization product must meet the Adobe solution's system requirements.
 Pay particular attention to any resource or performance constraints that could impact your productivity or efficiency.

 If you encounter a technical issue in a virtual environment, test the same functionality in a supported OS environment.
 If you're unable to reproduce the issue, then it is most likely a problem in the virtualization product.
 Seek assistance from the vendor of the virtualization solution.